SAP/fundamental-ngx/README.md

 1. **Install Fundamental-NGX.**

-    `ng add fundamental-ngx`
+    `ng add @fundamental-ngx/core`

-    *If you do not use the Angular CLI or if this command does not work for you, please see the [full installation guide](https://github.com/SAP/fundamental-ngx/wiki/Full-Installation-Guide).*
+    _If you do not use the Angular CLI or if this command does not work for you, please see the [full installation guide](https://github.com/SAP/fundamental-ngx/wiki/Full-Installation-Guide)._

-3. **Import the modules you want to use.**
+2. **Import the modules you want to use.**

     To add the entire library, add the following import to your main application module.

     ```javascript
-    import { FundamentalNgxModule } from 'fundamental-ngx';
+    import { FundamentalNgxModule } from '@fundamental-ngx/core’';

     @NgModule({
         ...
         imports: [FundamentalNgxModule],